bungeemonkee/TemplateVault/README.md

 Note how in the last example the path is defined as an absolute path so it ignored the path included in the Vault root.

+## Auth

+Currently the following auth types are suported:

+  * Username/Password: `--auth userpass`
+  * OKTA: `--auth okta`

+Username/Password authentication is the default, if no `--auth` parameter is supplied it will be used.